 There are also several effective cat odor removers on the market for a more complete odor removal (including things like vaporizing the odors so are they are gone).
 You can check some of our favorites in our review of our favorite cat odor neutralizers.

 Never leave cleaning up your cat’s mess for a later point in time.
 Especially if anything happens outside the litter box.
 The sooner you neutralize all scents and marks, the better – for the cat, for you, and for the rest of the people residing in your home.

 Neutralizing pee and poop stains, especially from floors and carpets is essential because urine puddles tempt the kitty to re-offend.
 In other words, they are a strong-scented signal for the cat that it can pee on the same spot or near it once again.
 If your living room’s floor smells like urine, the cat won’t bother using the litter box.

 Attracts Nearby Cats

-When cats go into heat, they basically go crazy.
+When cats go into heat, they go crazy.
 Not only are felines excellent hunters, but cats in heat can smell your own pet’s urine easier than you might think.
 Lingering urine smells can effortlessly attract neighborhood cats.

-Trying to calm down your own furball during the mating season is hard enough.
+Trying to calm down your furball during the mating season is hard enough.
 You don’t need any homeless feral cats restlessly wandering in your yard due to your pet’s pee stench.